LucasAschenbach/advanced_navigator/README.md

 );
 ```

-> **Important:** For the navigator to be able to recognize whether a widget changed or not, it is curcial to assign a restorable key to your pages.
-Otherwise, the navigator will rebuild the entire page stack with new widgets for every navigation operation.
+**IMPORTANT:** Always be sure to **assign a restorable key to every page** to be added to the page stack.
+Otherwise, there will be issues with path navigations as the navigator won't be able to tell which pages have already been in the page stack and which need to be transitioned into viewport.

 #### Routes

 Routes work nearly identical to pages, however with the difference that they are added to the navigator as a pageless route.
 Since they have not been inflated from a page, there is no page to be added to the page stack.
 Instead, they are attached to the current top-most page.
 Consequently, whenever that page is moved around the page stack or removed, so will this route.

 Often it makes more sense to use pages instead as it leaves the app with more fine grained control over the navigator's route stack.
-However, routes with strict links to the last page such as dialogs and drop-down menus do benefit from being pageless.
+However, routes with strict links to the last page such as **dialogs and drop-down menus do benefit from being pageless**.

 Routes can be generated using the `onGenerateRoute` function and are added using `attach()` or `attachNamed()`.